Home / Members / Biography

 Sen. Luz Escamilla (UT)

-In 2005 she was appointed by Governor Jon Huntsman as the first Director for the State Office of Ethnic Affairs.
-In this position, she oversaw the Directors of Asian, Black, Hispanic/Latino and Pacific Islander Affairs.
-She worked as Vice President for Zions Bank in the Community Development Group representing Zions Bank in community and business relationships across the state of Utah and Idaho.
-At Zions Bank she worked as Director for the Business Resource Center, as well as the Hispanic/Latino Market Manager.
+Senator Escamilla received a Bachelor of Science in Business Marketing and a Master of Public Administration from the University of Utah.
+Her academic background and extensive experience as a business and political consultant have played pivotal roles in her legislative career.
+In 2005, she was appointed by Governor Jon Huntsman as the first director of the State Office of Ethnic Affairs.
+In this position, she oversaw the directors of Asian, Black, Hispanic/Latino, and Pacific Islander Affairs.
+She was the vice president for Zions Bank in the Community Development Group, representing Zions Bank in community and business relationships across the state of Utah and Idaho.
+At Zions Bank, she worked as director for the Business Resource Center, as well as the Hispanic/Latino market manager.

-• Utah Children’s Service Society – Child Advocate of the Year 2019
+• Children’s Service Society of Utah – 2019 Children’s Advocacy Award

 • Utah Business Magazine – 2017 Forty Under 40 Award